What’s New in Bangkok: January - March 2019

-This new Charoennakorn rooftop bar is located at Avani Riverside Bangkok.
-Designed and decorated in an 80s Art Deco look with influences from contemporary Thai style, the venue is divided into three zones: open-air zone, bar counter zone, and the indoor zone.
+This new Charoen Nakorn rooftop bar is located at Avani Riverside Bangkok.
+Designed and decorated in the 80s Art Deco style with contemporary Thai influences, the venue is divided into three zones: open-air zone, bar counter zone, and the indoor zone.

 Seen Restaurant & Bar Bangkok focuses on international menus such as cold cuts, tapas, salads, and steaks.
 What’s more, they provide gluten-free, vegan, and vegetarian options.
 There’s also a sushi bar for those who crave Japanese food.

 As for the drinks, other than champagnes, wines, whiskeys, vodkas, cognacs, liqueurs, sakes, and beers, you should take a sip of their signature cocktails.
-These are created explicitly by Seen’s mixologists to present the taste and appearance of each glass in entirely novel ways.
+These are created explicitly by Seen’s mixologists to present the taste and appearance of each glass in an entirely original way.

 Right next to Cantina Pizzeria & Italian Kitchen in Soi Sukhumvit 11 is Soho Pizza - a grab & go NY-style pizzeria.
 The storefront looks striking with red and white colors; a few high tables are laid out without any chairs.
 There’s also a large glass pane on the side where you can watch the pizzas being made.